jiatuya/PDM/README.md

 ## Introduction
 Whole exome sequencing has been used widely in individual patient diagnosis and large-scale research projects since its first clinical diagnosis in 2009.
 It is a fast, economical way to find potential pathogenic SNVs in patients' genome compare to Whole Genome Sequencing (WGS), which sequence every single point in patients' genome.
 The WES only sequences the exon region.
 In this study, all data are generated using WES.

 There are various models out there for SNV pathogenicity prediction/classification, include PolyPhen2, SIFT, M-CAP, SNPs3D, GERP++, REVEL, PhD-SNP, CADD and so on.
 These models could be classified as ensemble and non-ensemble.
-The non-ensemble ones uses
+The non-ensemble ones use features that discribe the SNV, while the ensemble ones add prediction/scores from other models as well.

 In spite of various models mentioned above, there is no model tranied and verified specifily for East Asian community.
-With the raw data collected from hospitals from China, we expect to generate a ensembel model that accurately predict pathogenic SNVs to support clinicial decision-making.
+With the raw data collected from hospitals from China, we expect to train a ensembel model that accurately predict pathogenic SNVs to support clinicial decision-making.